 About

-Jodie is currently a Postdoctoral Research Fellow in Pulmonary Immunology working with Dr. Karl Staples and Professor Tom Wilkinson, investigating the modulation of inflammatory pathways in chronic respiratory disease.
-She has a particular interest in host-pathogen interactions in the airway, especially bacterial-viral co-infections and how these interactions impact on the macrophage immune response.
+Jodie is currently a Postdoctoral Research Fellow in Pulmonary Immunology, working with Professor Karl Staples and Professor Tom Wilkinson to investigate the modulation of inflammatory pathways in chronic respiratory disease.
+She has a particular interest in combining experimental infection modeling and bioinformatic analysis to explore host-pathogen interactions in the airway.

 Research